How much does it cost?

 Can coworking space be rented without a lab bench?

-What comes standard with a Life Lab membership?
+What benefits and support come with a Life Lab membership?

 A Life Lab membership provides members with a range of benefits and support: